 Is there a trailer for The Odyssey?

-Given the film is not scheduled to begin production until some time during the Spring of 2025, we're still some way off seeing a trailer for the film.
+Given the film is still in production at the moment, we're some way off seeing a trailer for the film.

 But we'll be keeping our eyes peeled for any and all updates, and hopefully we might at the very least have a few more first look images to share at some point soon.